Coastal erosion in Louisiana: Causes and factors

 Coastal erosion is defined as "the loss of coastal lands due to the net removal of sediments or bedrock from the shoreline."
 South Louisiana is one of the main places being affected.
 In 1973, Louisiana State University published “Environmental Atlas and Multi-Use Management Plan for South-Central Louisiana” analyzing the issue and possible solutions.
-The solutions were not implemented and the issues the report sought to fix, are still issues.
+The solutions were not implemented and the issues the report sought to fix are still outstanding.

 Man-made levees, which were designed to protect residents and property adjacent to the river, block spring flood water that would otherwise bring fresh water and sediment to marshes.
 Swamps have been extensively logged, leaving canals and ditches that allow saline water to move inland.
 Canals dug for the oil and gas industry also allow storms to move sea water inland, where it damages swamps and marshes.
 Rising sea levels attributed to global warming have exacerbated the problem.
 As sea levels continue to rise, the land subsidence rates among Louisiana's coast will also increase.
-Some researchers estimate that the state is losing a land mass equivalent to 30 football fields every day.
-This estimate reflects the rapid rates of land subsidence in Louisiana.

 An extensive levee system aided by locks and dams has been developed in the waterways of the lower Mississippi River.
-The levees, designed to prevent flooding along the waterways, on one hand, prevent silt from draining into the river yet also from being distributed into the marshes downriver.
-With no new accretion and with steady subsidence, the wetlands slowly are replaced by encroaching saltwater form the Gulf.
+The levees, designed to prevent flooding along the waterways, on one hand, prevent silt from draining into the river yet also prevent it from being distributed into the marshes downriver.
+With no new accretion and steady subsidence, the wetlands slowly are replaced by encroaching saltwater from the Gulf.
 As a result of this apparent dilemma, large areas of marsh are being lost to the ocean.
 Since 1930 water has consumed more than 1,900 square miles (4,900 km2) of the state's land.
 This loss equates to the disappearance of 25 square miles (65 km2) of wetlands each year or a football-field-sized area every 30 minutes.
 This loss can be reversed, at least in some areas, but only with large scale restoration, including the removal of levees to allow the Mississippi River to carry silt into these areas.